Acute kidney injury: Early recovery of AKI

-AKI recovery can be classified into three stages 1–3 on the basis of the inverse of the AKI KDIGO serum creatinine criteria.
+AKI recovery can be classified into three stages, 1–3, based on the inverse of the AKI KDIGO serum creatinine criteria.

 Prognosis

 Mortality

-Mortality after AKI remains high.
-AKI has a death rate as high as 20%, which may reach up to 50% in the intensive care unit (ICU).
+Mortality after AKI remains high; it has a death rate as high as 20%, which may reach up to 50% in the intensive care unit.
 Each year, around two million people die of AKI worldwide.

-AKI develops in 5% to 30% of patients who undergo cardiothoracic surgery, depending on the definition used for AKI.
-If AKI develops after major abdominal surgery (13.4% of all people who have undergone major abdominal surgery) the risk of death is markedly increased (over 12-fold).
+AKI develops in 5 to 30% of patients who undergo cardiothoracic surgery, depending on the definition used for AKI.
+If AKI develops after major abdominal surgery (13.4% of all people who have undergone such surgery), the risk of death is markedly increased (over 12-fold).

 Kidney function

 Depending on the cause, a proportion of patients (5–10%) will never regain full kidney function, thus entering end-stage kidney failure and requiring lifelong dialysis or a kidney transplant.
-Patients with AKI are more likely to die prematurely after being discharged from hospital, even if their kidney function has recovered.
+Patients with AKI are more likely to die prematurely after being discharged from the hospital, even if their kidney function has recovered.

 The risk of developing chronic kidney disease is increased (8.8-fold).

 Epidemiology

-New cases of AKI are unusual but not rare, affecting approximately 0.1% of the UK population per year (2000 ppm/year), 20x incidence of new ESKD (end-stage kidney disease).
-AKI requiring dialysis (10% of these) is rare (200 ppm/year), 2x incidence of new ESKD.
+New cases of AKI are unusual but not rare, affecting about 0.1% of the UK population per year (2000 ppm/year), 20 times the incidence of new end-stage kidney disease (ESKD).
+AKI requiring dialysis (10% of these) is rare (200 ppm/year), double the incidence of new ESKD.

 Hot weather can increase the risk of AKI.
-For example, there is an increased incidence of AKI in agricultural workers because of occupational hazards such as dehydration and heat illness.
+For example, the incidence of AKI in agricultural workers increases because of occupational hazards such as dehydration and heat illness.
 No other traditional risk factors, including age, BMI, diabetes, or hypertension, were associated with incident AKI.

-Acute kidney injury is common among hospitalized patients.
-It affects some 3–7% of patients admitted to the hospital and approximately 25–30% of patients in the intensive care unit.
+AKI is common among hospitalized patients.
+It affects some 3–7% of patients admitted to the hospital and around 25–30% of patients in the intensive care unit.

-Acute kidney injury was one of the most expensive conditions seen in U.S. hospitals in 2011, with an aggregated cost of nearly $4.7 billion for approximately 498,000 hospital stays.
-This was a 346% increase in hospitalizations from 1997, when there were 98,000 acute kidney injury stays.
-According to a review article of 2015, there has been an increase in cases of acute kidney injury in the last 20 years which cannot be explained solely by changes to the manner of reporting.
+AKI was one of the most expensive conditions seen in U.S. hospitals in 2011, with an aggregated cost of nearly $4.7 billion for roughly 498,000 hospital stays.
+This was a 346% increase in hospitalizations from 1997, which had 98,000 AKI stays.
+According to a review article, an increase in cases of acute kidney injury in the last 20 years cannot be explained solely by changes to the manner of reporting.

 Clinical investigations have revealed a higher incidence of AKI and associated mortality in males compared to premenopausal women.